zksecurity/RFCs/source/starknet/fri.md

 Or in terms of commitment, that the decommitment at path the path behind `index` is `y_value`.

 <aside class="note">This is not exactly correct.
-The Commitment section explains that index points to a point, whereas we need to point to the path in the Merkle tree commitment that gathers its associated points.
+The Commitment section explains that `index` points to a point, whereas we need to point to the path in the Merkle tree commitment that gathers its associated points.
+In addition, `y_value` only gives one evaluation, so the prover will need to witness associated evaluations surrounding the `y_value` as well (see Table Commitment section).</aside>

-#### Generating queries
+#### Generating The First Queries

 The generation of each FRI query goes through the same process: